Judge refuses to unseal criminal charges against Assange

-ALEXANDRIA, Va.
-(AP) — A federal judge has rejected a request to unseal criminal charges against Wikileaks founder Julian Assange that were mistakenly revealed in another case.
+FALLS CHURCH, Va.
+(AP) — A federal judge on Wednesday rejected a request to unseal criminal charges against Wikileaks founder Julian Assange that were mistakenly revealed in another case.

-In a ruling issued Wednesday, U.S. District Judge Leonie (LAY'-uh-nee) Brinkema said that free-press advocates seeking to unseal the charges have no proof Assange has actually been charged.
+U.S. District Judge Leonie Brinkema said in a 10-page ruling that free-press advocates seeking to unseal the charges have no proof Assange has actually been charged.

 The Reporters Committee for the Freedom of the Press sought to unseal the charges after a federal prosecutor inadvertently typed a reference to "the fact that Assange has been charged" in an unrelated case.